Tyler Ennis (ice hockey)

-Tyler Foster Ennis (born October 6, 1989) is a Canadian professional ice hockey forward, who plays for SC Bern of the Swiss National League.
-He was selected by the Buffalo Sabres in the first round, 26th overall, in the 2008 NHL Entry Draft from the Medicine Hat Tigers of the major junior Western Hockey League (WHL).
-He has played 700 games in the NHL for the Buffalo Sabres, Toronto Maple Leafs, Minnesota Wild, Ottawa Senators and Edmonton Oilers.
-He has also played for the SCL Tigers and SC Bern in Switzerland.
+Tyler Foster Ennis (born October 6, 1989) is a Canadian former professional ice hockey forward.

+He was selected by the Buffalo Sabres of the National Hockey League (NHL) in the first round, 26th overall, in the 2008 NHL Entry Draft from the Medicine Hat Tigers of the major junior Western Hockey League (WHL).
+He played 700 games in the NHL for the Sabres, Toronto Maple Leafs, Minnesota Wild, Ottawa Senators, and Edmonton Oilers.
+He also played for the SCL Tigers and SC Bern in Switzerland.
+Ennis retired on January 17, 2024 after suffering a neck injury on November 21, 2023.

-Internationally, Ennis has represented Team Canada - Winning Gold medals at the 2009 IIHF World Junior Championships and the 2015 IIHF World Championship (Where he scored the Gold medal winning goal).
-He also represented Canada at the 2022 edition of the Spengler Cup.
+Internationally, Ennis represented Canada, winning gold medals at the 2009 IIHF World Junior Championships and the 2015 IIHF World Championship, where he scored the gold medal-winning goal.
+He also represented Canada at the 2022 Spengler Cup.

 Playing career

 Junior

 Ennis began his major junior career in the Western Hockey League (WHL) with the Medicine Hat Tigers in 2005–06, recording 10 points in a 43-game rookie season.
 The following season, he became a key contributor to the Tigers' offence with a 26-goal, 50-point campaign.
 Ennis went on to add 12 points in 20 playoff games as the Tigers defeated the defending WHL champion Vancouver Giants in a seven-game Ed Chynoweth Cup final.
-The WHL title earned the Tigers a berth in the 2007 Memorial Cup, hosted by the runner-up Giants, whom they met in the tournament final once more, but fell by a 3–1 score.
+The WHL title earned the Tigers a berth in the 2007 Memorial Cup, hosted by the runner-up Giants, whom they met in the tournament final once more, but lost by a 3–1 score.
 Ennis contributed a team-high four points in four games, fifth in tournament scoring.

 The following season, in 2007–08, Ennis' NHL draft eligible year, he ascended to a team-leading 91 points, fourth in WHL scoring.
 That off-season, he was selected in the 2008 NHL Entry Draft 26th overall by the Buffalo Sabres.
 In 2008–09, his fourth season with the Tigers, Ennis was named WHL Player of the Week for the week ending February 22, 2009, after an eight-point performance in three games.
 Ennis followed up his player of the week honours with a six-goal performance on February 27, scoring all his team's goals in a 6–2 win against the Prince Albert Raiders.
-He was just one goal shy of tying the WHL record of seven goals in a game (held by five players).
+He was just one goal shy of tying the WHL record of seven goals in a game, held by five players.